openstack/manila/doc/source/devref/hpe_3par_driver.rst

 technology.

 Scoped extra-specs are used to influence vendor-specific implementation details.
 Scoped extra-specs use a prefix followed by a colon.
+For HPE 3PAR these extra-specs have a prefix of `hpe3par`.
 For HP 3PAR these extra-specs have a prefix of `hp3par`.

-The following HP 3PAR extra-specs are used when creating CIFS (SMB) shares:
+The following HPE 3PAR extra-specs are used when creating CIFS (SMB) shares:

-- `hp3par:smb_access_based_enum` = true or false
+- `hpe3par:smb_access_based_enum` = true or false
-- `hp3par:smb_continuous_avail` = true or false
+- `hpe3par:smb_continuous_avail` = true or false
-- `hp3par:smb_cache` = off, manual, optimized or auto
+- `hpe3par:smb_cache` = off, manual, optimized or auto

 `smb_access_based_enum` (Access Based Enumeration) specifies if users can see only the files and directories to which they have been allowed access on the